Calhan Painted Mines, Colorado, USA, 2022

 Maryhill Stonehenge, Washington, USA, 2019

 In the pursuit of a milky way shot at Maryhill Stonehenge in Washington upstate USA, Dan Chick and I played with the lens flare effect.
-Shooting the light at the right angle with the light intensity gave me this wonderful ‘W’ like lens flair shape I never seen before.
+Shooting the light at the right angle with the light intensity gave me this wonderful ‘W’ like lens flair shape I have never seen before.
 But before shining the light into the camera, my friend Dan would light up the structure in red for just a few seconds.
-The entire procedure took 32 seconds ISO 1600, first at F9 for the red light and the flair and then the remaining time at F2.8 for the Milky way on my Laowa 12mm Lens.
+The entire procedure took 32 seconds ISO 1600, first at F9 for the red light and the flair and then the remaining time at F2.8 for the Milky way on my Laowa 12mm Zero D Lens.

 Li River, Xingping, China, 2017